Blog Details Component: The dynamicPageItem Discovery

 - Check

-dynamicPageItemfirst - It's already there, no need to fetch! - Field names are case-sensitive - Match exactly what's in Agility CMS
+dynamicPageItemfirst - It's already there, no need to fetch! - Field names are case-sensitive - Match exactly what's in Agility CMS, except when the fetch API makes things camel case (first character lower case)

 - Keep it simple - Agility CMS provides what you need, don't overcomplicate it